mattruggio/teton/README.md

 ---

-Store key-value pair objects in a discoverable hierarchy.
+Store key-value pair-based objects in a key-based hierarchy.
 Provides a pluggable interface for multiple back-ends.

 ## Installation